 The mix of big-name ateliers, historic department stores, and hip boutiques make Paris one of the best shopping cities in Europe.
 Uncover the source of Parisians’ effortless style in the Marais, where you’ll find art, antiques, and independent fashion labels among the boulangeries and patisseries of Rue des Francs-Bourgeois, Rue des Rosiers, and on Place des Vosges.

 Strut down the Champs-Élysées in the 8th arrondissement, one of the longest shopping boulevards in Europe and largely recognized as one of the most attractive in the world.
-The Champs-Élysées runs from the Place de la Concorde to the Arc de Triomphe and is home to many global brands, including Nike, Longchamp, Louis Vuitton, Massimo Dutti, Guerlain, and Cartier, among many others.
+The Champs-Élysées runs from the Place de la Concorde to the Arc de Triomphe and is one of the destinations Paris is famous for.
+Home to many global brands, you’ll find Nike, Longchamp, Louis Vuitton, Massimo Dutti, Guerlain, and Cartier here, among many others.

 Stop off at the pretty Laduree bakery, specializing in delicate macarons, chocolates, and other sweet treats.

-Flex your plastic at the upmarket Galeries Lafayette Haussmann, the Parisian equivalent of Saks Fifth Avenue, which is famed for its stunning Art Nouveau glass-domed ceiling.
+For the ultimate shopping in France, flex your plastic at the upmarket Galeries Lafayette Haussmann, the Parisian equivalent of Saks Fifth Avenue, famed for its stunning Art Nouveau glass-domed ceiling.
 The decadent seven-story building sells designer fashion brands, childrenswear, perfume, and cosmetics.
 There’s even an entire floor dedicated to lingerie.
 Make time for Tortuga, Galeries Lafayette’s fancy rooftop restaurant, to refuel while enjoying some of the best views in Paris.

 If you’re a fan of museum gift stores, pay a visit to the Frank Gehry-designed Louis Vuitton Foundation set in the northern fringes of the sprawling Bois de Boulogne public park.
 Soak up Gehry’s signature modernist architecture and the program of exhibitions before browsing the shop for unique art-themed gifts and hulking fashion tomes.

 One last stop on Paris’s shopping trail is the famed independent bookstore Shakespeare and Company in the Left Bank, which is piled high with preloved books of all genres, including prized first editions and new releases.
-Make sure you pack your camera as you’ll want to snap Paris’s famous landmarks on your shopping marathon.
+Make sure you pack your camera as you’ll want to snap some of the most famous landmarks in Paris on your shopping marathon.

 Istanbul is one of Europe’s best cities for shopping, where you’ll find everything from extravagant carpets and hand-painted ceramics to spices, jewelry, and Turkish designer goods,